 Nursing program options that meet your career goals:

-- RN-to-BSN Program: This Bachelor of Science in Nursing program is specifically designed for registered nurses looking to further their education and translate their talents and training into meaningful new career opportunities.
+- Online RN-to-BSN Program: This Bachelor of Science in Nursing program is specifically designed for registered nurses looking to further their education and translate their talents and training into meaningful new career opportunities.

 - Master of Science in Nursing: The MSN program offers two distinctive tracks—nursing education and nursing management—to prepare nurses for advanced roles as nurse educators, managers or administrators.
+This hybrid program meets every other week in person.

 What makes Emmanuel’s Nursing programs the right choice?

 - Flexibility: Evening and weekend nursing courses meet every other week—allowing you to work independently and at your own pace—with face-to-face support from professors and student colleagues.
+Our RN-to-BSN Program is also available online.

 - Unmatched location: Emmanuel’s campus is located in the Longwood Medical and Academic Area of Boston—a thriving hub of hospitals and research institutions such as Brigham and Women’s Hospital, Beth Israel Deaconess Medical Center, Boston Children’s Hospital, Dana-Farber Cancer Institute and Joslin Diabetes Center.